Discrimination against people with HIV/AIDS: Psychological impact of HIV discrimination

-Persons living with HIV have developed self-depreciating mindsets and coping skills to deal with the social repercussions of an HIV-positive diagnosis.
+Persons living with HIV have developed self-deprecating attitudes and coping skills to deal with the social repercussions of an HIV-positive diagnosis.
 A common concern of PLHIV is the belief that they will automatically develop AIDS and not be able to live a long, productive life as others around them.
 While there is no cure for HIV/AIDS, ART and other medication prevent the virus from worsening and spreading which allows for PLHIV to live longer and still establish a life or family with people.
 Albeit, not every PLHIV is knowledgeable about these resources which can lead them to adopt a depressive state of mind by associating their condition with early death.
 In some cases, ART can reduce feelings of anxiety in individuals while induce other symptoms that worsen the mental health of some PLHIV and should be taken as directed by a physician; likewise, taking ART with other prescriptions might exacerbate these mental health conditions.